 I conduct the business of psychological inquiry because, for me, there’s really nothing else to be done.
 Trauma is healed not by any other means than revealing and giving a voice to those feelings and experiences and states of being that have been hidden away out of sheer terror.
 It is a process of opening up the cage in which a person’s selfhood has been locked up.
 I do it because I can; I do it because I’m good at it; I do it because I have to.

 So there’s my probably-too-honest bio page.
-I’ve written it this way because I can’t see any reason why you shouldn’t know exactly who you’re really dealing with…
+I’ve written it this way because I can’t see any reason why you shouldn’t know who you’re dealing with…

 I am someone whose main interest is to understand you, to help you feel understood, and to help you understand yourself.
-Sometimes, I move too quickly for comfort — I may show you truths that may be painful to look at.
+Sometimes, I move too quickly for comfort — I may show you truths that are difficult to look at.
 I may amplify feelings you’ve managed to spare yourself from so far.
 But ultimately I’ll bring you a message of hope:

 All of those hideous crawling things hiding away in the deepest, darkest recesses of your psyche… no matter how ominous they may seem, and no matter how much pain is attached to them… they are things that you can handle.
 They’re all things that, given light and air and love, can grow up into parts of you that you will cherish.